-Prague, Czech Republic – According to new figures released by the EU’s statistical office, only 2.1% of Czech households were unable to pay their utility bills on time in the past 12 months.
+Prague, Czech Republic – According to new figures released by the EU’s statistical office, only 2.1% of Czechs were unable to pay their utility bills on time in the past 12 months.

 The Czech Republic boasts the second lowest rate among EU member states, bested only by the Netherlands, where 1.5% of households had trouble paying their utility bills (heating, gas, electricity, water, etc.) on time.